marenwoodruff/project_2_instructions/README.md

 }));
 ``` -->

-4. In the terminal, type `npm start`
+5. In the terminal, type `npm run start:dev`

 #### Express generator
 Like Danny stated yesterday, the express generator gives us a lot.